1996 World Series: Game 4

 brought in reliever Terrell Wade to replace Neagle.
 Strawberry drew a walk, which brought Mariano Duncan to the plate as the tying run.

 The Braves went back to the bullpen and brought in veteran Mike Bielecki, who had yet to give up a run in the postseason.
 He struck out Duncan for the first out, then followed this up by doing the same to pinch hitters Paul O'Neill and Tino Martinez.
 The Braves escaped the inning without any further runs scoring.
 They did not manage to add any runs in their half, though, as Yankee reliever Jeff Nelson retired them in order.
 The seventh also proved uneventful, as Bielecki retired Tim Raines on a fly out and, after walking Jeter, struck out Williams and Fielder while Nelson induced groundouts by Lemke, Chipper Jones, and Lopez.

 For the eighth inning, Cox decided to make a call to his closer early and brought in Mark Wohlers for a two-inning save.
 Hayes greeted him with a slow roller up the third base line that was able to stay fair, giving him an infield single.
-Strawberry hit a single, and Duncan followed with what should have been a double play ball at Rafael Belliard, who had entered the game as a defensive replacement for Blauser.
-The ball took a hop that Belliard could not field cleanly, and thus only Strawberry was thrown out.
+Strawberry hit a single, and Duncan followed with what should have been a double play ground ball to shortstop.
+Rafael Belliard, who had entered the game as a defensive replacement for Blauser, was unable to field the ball cleanly and was only able to get Strawberry out at second.